kubernetes/community/contributors/design-proposals/self-hosted-kubernetes.md

 The kubelet could be upgraded in a very similar process to that outlined in the self-hosted proposal.

-However, because of the challenges around the self-hosted Kubelet (see above) Tectonic has implemented an alternative scheme that side-steps the self-hosted Kubelet challenges.
-First, a kubelet system service is launched that uses the [chrooted kubelet](https://github.com/kubernetes/community/pull/131) implemented by the [kubelet-wrapper](https://coreos.com/kubernetes/docs/latest/kubelet-wrapper.html) then when an update is required a daemonset updates the kubelet-wrapper configuration based on version annotations and kills the kubelet PID triggering a restart.
+However, because of the challenges around the self-hosted Kubelet (see above) Tectonic currently has a 1-4 self-hosted cluster with an alternative Kubelet update scheme which side-steps the self-hosted Kubelet issues.
+First, a kubelet system service is launched that uses the [chrooted kubelet](https://github.com/kubernetes/community/pull/131) implemented by the [kubelet-wrapper](https://coreos.com/kubernetes/docs/latest/kubelet-wrapper.html) then when an update is required a node annotation is made which is read by a long-running daemonset that updates the kubelet-wrapper configuration.
+This makes Kubelet versions updateable from the cluster API.

 #### API Server, Scheduler, and Controller Manager